vanvalenlab/kiosk-console/docs/ADVANCED_DOCUMENTATION.md

 ### Accessing Cluster Logging and Metrics Functionality using OpenVPN

 (__Optional:__ For reliability reasons, logging facilities are disabled by default.
-To enable logging functionality, either set `ELK_DEPLOYMENT_TOGGLE=ON` before cluster creation, or set it after cluster creation and then execute `helmfile sync`.
-Note that the cluster might get stuck during helmfile deployment and, if the cluster appears to be in an error loop, simply exit the cluster, change the cluster name in the configuration menu, and try creating the cluster again.
-There's a ~50% failure rate when deploying the logging infrastructure, but it should succeed eventually.
+To enable logging functionality, set `ELK_DEPLOYMENT_TOGGLE=ON` before cluster creation.
+Note that, when logging is enabled, the cluster might get stuck in the creation process.
+If the cluster appears to be in an error loop, simply exit the cluster, change the cluster name in the configuration menu, and try creating it again.
+There's a ~50% failure rate when deploying the logging infrastructure, but cluster deployment should succeed eventually.
 Pull requests and advice on this issue are greatly appreciated.)

 1. After cluster startup, choose `Shell` from the main menu.
 On the command line, execute the following command: